($916) Cost to ship a car from Tampa, FL to San Antonio, TX

 The time of the year

-The time of year and weather conditions in Tampa and San Antonio play a major role in determining car shipping rates.
+Seasonal demand and weather conditions in both Tampa and San Antonio can impact car shipping prices.

 Tampa's climate generally features hot and humid summers with frequent thunderstorms and dry and mild winters.
 Tampa seldom feels major effects from tropical storms or hurricanes.